Wednesday, October 29, 2014

 The Melnick State of the Economy Index rose by 0.2 percent in September 2014

-weakness in domestic demand and in particular in private consumption
+Considerable weakness in domestic demand and in particular in private consumption

 Click graph to enlarge